-At the time of publishing (May 2017) there are no private medical facilities in the village.
-We will update this page as soon as the position clarifies.
+At the time of publishing (Spring 2022) there are no private medical facilities in the village.
+We will update this page should this situation change.
 In the meantime we suggest you seek local advice from the pharmacy or your accommodation.

 There is no bank in Turunç village; the nearest ones are in Marmaris.
 However, there are several cashpoint machines available near the mosque.